microsoft/reactxp/docs/docs/components/view.md

 // Background color that will be visible on touch on views that have onPress
 // handlers
 underlayColor: string = undefined; // iOS and Android only

+// If true, renders children within the safe area boundaries of a device, i.e. with
+// padding with ensure the children don't cover navigation bars, toolbars etc.
+useSafeInsets: boolean = undefined; // iOS only
 ```

 ## Styles